Kalashnikov rifle: Grenade launcher

+Comparative characteristics of AK rifles

+In the United States

 The Kalashnikov weapon design has become increasingly more popular in the American firearms industry.
 There are specific competitive shooting matches that require the use of its weapon variants like the Red Oktober match held just outside of St. George, Utah.
 It is a match designed for the use of ComBloc style weapons, but the Kalashnikov design is extremely heavy within the participants' arsenals.

+Due to sanctions to Russia preventing the import of arms, a number of companies started producing clones of the Kalashnikov family of weapons.
+In particular, the company Kalashnikov USA was created specifically for this purpose.
+Companies such as Palmetto State Armory and Century Arms also produce Kalashnikov clones.